-- Cybersecurity: Protecting America's New Frontier (November 15, 2011) - Administrator of VisionTech Components, LLC Sentenced To 38 Months in Prison For Her Role in Sales of Counterfelt integrated Circuits Destined to U.S. Military and Other industries To 38 Months in Prison For Her Role in Sales of Counterfelt integrated Circuits Destined to U.S. Military and Other industries.
-Counterfelt Devices Were Sold to U.S. Nav and Defense Contractors occloser 25, 2011. - Two Top Administrators of Ninjavideo Website Plead Guilty to Criminal Copyright Conspiracy (October 25, 2011) - Chinese National Pleads Guilty to Economic Espionage and Theft of Trade Secrets: First Prosecution in Indiana for Foreign Economic Espionage (October 18, 2011) - Three Sentenced to Federal Prison for Forcing Labor and Distributing Pirated/Counterfelt CDs and DVDs (October 14, 2011) - Former Citadel Employee Arrested for Theft of Financial Firm's Trade Secrets: Hard drives recovered from canal allegedly contained effort to construct currency futures trading platform based on Citadel's proprietary model (October 13, 2011) - La Plata Man Pleads Guilty in Scheme to Sell Counterfeit Vlagra (September 30, 2011) - Ninjavideo Founder Pleads Guilty in Virginia to Criminal Copyright Conspiracy (September 29, 2011) - Former CME Group Software Engineer Indicted For Theft Of Globex Computer Trade Secrets (September 28, 2011) - Founder of Ninjavideo Pleads Guilty to Criminal Copyright Conspiracy (September 23, 2011) - Virginia Store Owner Arrested for Selling Counterfelt Goods (September 21, 2011) - Chinese National indicted with Trafficking in Counterfeit Merchandise of over 1000 items (September 16, 2011) - Southern California Man Sentenced to 30 Months in Prison for importing Counterfelt Exercise Equipment (September 12, 2011) - Ninjavideo Website Operators Charged with Criminal Copyright Conspiracy (September 9, 2011) - Online identity Thief Sentenced in Virginia to 14 Years in Prison for Selling Counterfelt Credit Cards Leading to More Than \$3 Million in Losses (September 9, 2011) - Two Texas Men Guilty of Trafficking Counterfelt Goods at Mail Klosks (September 9, 2011) - Virginia Woman Sentenced to 60 Months in Prison for importing and Seiling Counterfelt Cisco Computer Networking Equipment (september 9, 2011) - Seven Indicted For Extensive Counterfelt Media Operation (September 8, 2011)
+- Cybersecurity: Protecting America's New Frontier (November 15, 2011) - Administrator of VisionTech Components, LLC Sentenced To 38 Months in Prison For Her Role in Sales of Counterfeit Integrated Circuits Destined to U.S. Military and Other Industries To 38 Months in Prison For Her Role in Sales of Counterfeit Integrated Circuits Destined to U.S. Military and Other Industries To 38 Months in Prison For Her Role in Sales of Counterfeit Integrated Circuits Destined to U.S. Military and Other U.S. Navy and Defense Contractors (cooper 35, 2011) - Two Top Administrators of Ninjavideo Website Plead Guilty to Criminal Copyright Conspiracy (October 25, 2011) - Chinese National Pleads Guilty to Economic Espionage and Theit of Trade Secrets: First Prosecution in Indiana for Foreign Economic Espionage (October 18, 2011) - Three Sentenced to Federal Prison for Forcing Labor and Distributing Pirated/Counterfeit CDs and DVDs (October 14, 2011) - Former Citadel Employee Arrested for Theft of Financial Firm's Trade Secrets: Hard drives recovered from canal allegedly contained effort to construct currency futures trading platform based on Citadel's proprietary model (October 13, 2011) - La Plata Man Pleads Guilty In Scheme to Sell Counterfeit Vlagra (September 30, 2011) - Ninjavideo Founder Pleads Guilty in Virginia to Criminal Copyright Conspiracy (September 29, 2011) - Former CME Group Software Engineer Indicted For Their Of Globex Computer Trade Secrets (September 28, 2011) - Founder of Ninjavideo Pleads Guilty to Criminal Copyright Conspiracy (September 23, 2011) - Virginia Store Owner Arrested for Selling Counterfeit Goods (September 21, 2011) - Chinese National indicted with Trafficking in Counterfeit Merchandise of over 1000 items (September 16, 2011) - Southern California Man Sentenced to 30 Months in Prison for Importing Counterfeit Exercise Equipment (September 12, 2011) - Ninjavideo Website Operators Charged with Criminal Copyright Conspiracy (September 9, 2011) - Online identity Thief Sentenced in Virginia to 14 Years in Prison for Selling Counterfeit Credit Cards Leading to More Than \$3 Million in Losses (September 9, 2011) - Two Texas Men Guilty of Trafficking Counterfeit Goods at Mail Klosks (September 9, 2011) - Virginia Woman Sentenced to 60 Months in Prison for Importing and Selling Counterfeit Cisco Computer Networking Equipment (September 9, 2011) - Seven indicted For Extensive Counterfeit Media Operation (September 8, 2011)